Moving to another country from the U.S. is a once-in-a-lifetime opportunity for most Americans.

 The cost of living in Canada varies from region to region, but Vancouver is the most expensive place to live, it’s also the place with the largest expat community.
 If you’re planning on moving to Toronto from the U.S., you’ll find it a bit more affordable.
 Other less expensive cities include Montreal, Ottawa, and Calgary.
 Canada’s vast area of land offers the option to live in big cities, small towns, or very remote areas.

 Canada is also known for having a great national healthcare system.
 There are lots of hospitals in Canada that will treat foreigners who aren’t a part of the government-run healthcare system.

 If you’re thinking about immigrating to Canada, it’s important to know that they have very strict immigration laws.
 Before you can enter the country you must be deemed “admissible.”
-If you have committed a serious crime, have health issues, or have financial problems, you are inadmissible.
+You are inadmissible if you have committed a serious crime, have health issues, or have financial problems.

 For U.S. citizens looking to make Canada their new home, there are a variety of good job opportunities throughout the country.
 The best jobs in Canada include IT, healthcare, and engineering.

 - Get quotes from up to 5 moving companies

 - Save up to 40% on your moving costs